Windows Tweaks Logo Microsoft PC Help - 02 blue red

 How do I make my PC faster?

-Optimizing the Windows 10 PC startup process also speeds up the operating speed.
+Optimizing the Windows 10 PC startup process also speeds up the working speed.

 Because every autostart program that is started automatically in the background also creates a burden in everyday life.
 After all, the PC is constantly busy with background tasks.

-It therefore makes sense to remove as many programs as possible from Autostart.
+Therefore, it makes sense to remove as many programs as possible from the autostart.

 Where is the Autostart folder in Windows 10?
 How to disable autostart programs!